 We encourage everyone involved in or affected by the offshore safety regime to contribute to the review.

-Our discussion paper provides an overview of the offshore safety legislation and raises issues for public comment.
-Submissions will help us develop a policy framework for further consultation later in 2019.
+Our discussion paper provided an overview of the offshore safety legislation and raised issues for public comment.
+The submissions we’ve received in response to the discussion paper helped us develop the draft policy framework.

-View the discussion paper or submit comments on our Consultation hub by 23 July.
+View the discussion paper and submissions on our Consultation hub.

 Safety Stakeholder Group

-A Safety Stakeholder Group (SSG) has been set up to allow key stakeholders with significant interests in offshore oil and gas safety to be involved in the review.
+The Safety Stakeholder Group (SSG) allows key stakeholders with significant interests in offshore oil and gas safety to participate in the review.

 This consultative group allows ideas and issues to be tested and discussed through information sharing and constructive engagement.
 The SSG is not a decision making body.
-It is comprised of representatives from the offshore petroleum industry, unions, offshore workforce, Commonwealth, state and territory governments.
+It comprises representatives from the offshore petroleum industry, unions, offshore workforce, Commonwealth, state and territory governments.

-To register your interest in receiving updates on the review email OffshoreRegulations@industry.gov.au
+To register your interest in receiving updates on the review email OffshoreRegulations [at] industry.gov.au